BloemGamer/leaf-lang/syntax.md

 > This document is now mostly for notes for myself, and will be split up, and written better in the future

 > [!NOTE]
-> There sometimes wil be name mangeling, for if you want to call things with C code, this will be defined later
+> There sometimes wil be name mangeling, for if you want to call things with C code, this will be defined later, but in this document is a prototype for this already

 declarations:
 ```